presly808/JavaBaseCourse/week2_conditional_flows/lesson1_flow_control_if_block_simple/task1/task.md

 Examples:

-Print `We are open!` if hour is between `8` and `18` Hence, we do some action only if condition has been met
+Print `We are open!` if an hour is between `8` and `18` Hence, we do some action only if the condition has been met
 ```
 int hour;
 // we only print message if hour == 12, otherwise we do nothing